ryan-mcclue/unsw/comp3231/week9.md

   - Realtime (must meet deadline)

 Linux uses 2-level scheduler.
-Top level is assigning process to a core (Multiple Queue SMP Scheduling).
+Top level (global scheduler; easier load balancing but lock contention) is assigning process to a core (Multiple Queue SMP Scheduling).
 Lower level is per core CPU scheduler, so can do affinity scheduling (re-run process timeslice on same previous core).
 If nothing ready, work steal from another CPU.
 `priority = cpu_usage + niceness + base` (base is hardwired scheduler specific)
+An I/O bound task generally uses less CPU, so wil have a higher priority.
+The CPU usage of a waiting process is dynamically reduced, so a CPU bound task will not starve.